 Each student is assigned a locker at the beginning of the school year.
 All lockers must be secured with a school-issued lock at all times.
 All lockers are the property of Central Catholic.
 Students are not permitted to switch lockers with other students or to place belongings in an empty locker without approval of the Assistant Principal for Student Affairs.
 Lockers may be checked periodically by homeroom teachers and/or school administrators and are subject to search at any time at the discretion of the school Administration.
-At no time should a student use another student's locker nor allow another student to use his locker.
+At no time should a student use another student's locker.